-If $\dot{G} \curvearrowright Y$ has no fixed point at infinity, then Theorem \ref{IndiraMartin} implies that $\dot{G}$, and a fortiori $G$, is acylindrically hyperbolic or virtually cyclic.
+If $\dot{G} \curvearrowright Y$ has no fixed point at infinity, then Theorem \ref{IndiraMartin} (which applies thanks to Lemma \ref{impl}) implies that $\dot{G}$ is acylindrically hyperbolic or virtually cyclic.
 Otherwise, \cite[Proposition 2.26]{CIF} implies that two cases may happen: either $\dot{G}$ has a finite orbit in the Roller boundary of $Y$, or $\dot{G}$ contains a finite-index subgroup $\ddot{G}$ and $Y$ admits a $\ddot{G}$-invariant restriction quotient $Z$ such that the induced action $\ddot{G} \curvearrowright Z$ has no fixed point at infinity.
-In the latter case, we can apply Theorem \ref{IndiraMartin} to deduce that $\ddot{G}$, and a fortiori $G$, is either acylindrically hyperbolic or virtually cyclic.
+In the latter case, we can apply Theorem \ref{IndiraMartin} (thanks to Lemma \ref{impl}) to deduce that $\ddot{G}$ is either acylindrically hyperbolic or virtually cyclic.

 From now on, suppose that the action $\dot{G} \curvearrowright Y$ has a finite orbit in the Roller boundary of $Y$.
 In particular, $\dot{G}$ contains a finite-index subgroup $\ddot{G}$ fixing an ultrafilter $\alpha$ in the Roller boundary of $Y$.
-It follows from \cite[Theorem B.1]{CIF} that $\ddot{G}$ contains a normal subgroup $F$, which is \emph{locally elliptic} in the sense that any finitely-generated subgroup of $F$ fixes a point of $Y$, such that the quotient $ \ddot{G} /F$ is a finitely-generated free abelian group.
+It follows from \cite[Theorem B.1]{CIF} that $\ddot{G}$ contains a normal subgroup $F$, which is \emph{locally elliptic} in the sense that any finitely generated subgroup of $F$ fixes a point of $Y$, such that the quotient $ \ddot{G} /F$ is a finitely generated free abelian group.

-\begin{claim} There exists a constant $K$ such that any elliptic subgroup $H$ of $\ddot{G}$ has cardinality at most $K$. \end{claim}
+\begin{claim} There exists a constant $K$ such that any elliptic subgroup $H$ of $\ddot{G}$ (i.e., any subgroup fixing a point of $Y$) has cardinality at most $K$. \end{claim}

 Because the action $\ddot{G} \curvearrowright Y$ is acylindrical on the hyperplanes, there exist two constants $L,N$ such that, for any hyperplane $J_1$ and $J_2$ of $Y$ separated by at least $L$ hyperplanes, the intersection $\mathrm{stab}(J_1) \cap \mathrm{stab}(J_2)$ has cardinality at most $N$.
 Let $x \in Y$ be a point fixed by $H$.
 Let us denote